 A few weeks ago I got an email from Clandestina, Cuba’s first independent fashion brand, offering up a new royal blue version of their classic t-shirt, “se acabó el drama” which essentially means, “no more drama.”
-In typical Clandestina fashion ;), their timing was perfect.
+In typical fashion, from the startup’s creative founders, Idania del Rio and Leire Fernandez, their timing was perfect.
 And, I assume intended to mark the tail end of an era that’s left the United States divided and exhausted from… the drama.

 I bought one of these T-shirts because it’s more important than ever that we do our part to support Cuba’s entrepreneurs.
 Plus, I’m colorblind and royal blue is a color I can see.